aarondwi/together/README.md

 Async patterns emerged to solve efficiency issue from older, thread-based pattern.
 But while they indeed saves on resources, they don't directly translate to better utilization.
 Biggest reasons for this are traditional protocol (the most famous one being HTTP and/or Postgres/MySQL protocol) are blocking protocols, so the asynchronous-ism just happen inside the instance, while all the expensive network-related stuff still done synchronously.
 Async runtimes also don't promote enough back-pressure and/or cancellation needed (see [here](https://lucumr.pocoo.org/2020/1/1/async-pressure/) for good contexts, and [its HN thread](https://news.ycombinator.com/item?id=21927427)), so actually they just make bottlenecks on DB/other upstreams happen faster than before.

 Human themselves usually can't spot the difference between 5ms and 10, 50, 100, or even 200ms.
+So the option to trade bit of latencies for throughput is worth it.
-So the option to combine interactive, OLTP-style requests to achieve more throughtput is interesting, and most data store (database, queue, 3rd party API, etc) already have batching capability (such as `group commit`, `insert multiple`, `update join`, `select in`, and their equivalents).
+Most data store (database, queue, 3rd party API, etc) already have batching capability (such as `group commit`, `insert multiple`, `update join`, `select in`, and their equivalents).
 This also basically changes I/O-heavy to CPU-heavy stuff, which is far easier to optimize.

 Unfortunately, most business-logic code (READ: `almost all`) does not use this technique.
 There are some, but only done per request basis, usually when the request has lots of data to insert/fetch at once.